Alysson (footballer, born 2006)

-Alysson Edward Franco da Rocha dos Santos (born 5 May 2006), known as Alysson, is a Brazilian professional footballer who plays as a forward for Grêmio.
+Alysson Edward Franco da Rocha dos Santos (born 5 May 2006), known as Alysson, is a Brazilian professional footballer who plays as a right winger for club Aston Villa.
+A product of the Grêmio academy, he has appeared for Brazil at under-16 level.

-Career
+Club career

+Grêmio

-Born in Apucarana, Paraná, Alysson joined Grêmio's youth setup in 2018, aged 12.
+As a child, Alysson played football for local team Massareto Project Football.
+Alysson joined Grêmio's youth setup in 2015, aged 9.
 On 10 May 2022, he signed his first professional contract with the club, after agreeing to a three-year deal.

 On 10 April 2024, Alysson renewed his contract with the Tricolor until 2028.
-He made his first team – and Série A – debut on 7 July, coming on as a second-half substitute for fellow youth graduate Gustavo Nunes in a 3–0 away loss to Juventude.
+He made his first team debut on 7 July, coming on as a second-half substitute for fellow youth graduate Gustavo Nunes in a 3–0 away loss to Juventude.

+Aston Villa

+On 1 January 2026, Alysson joined Premier League club Aston Villa for a reported fee of £8.7 million, with an additional £1.7 million in potential add-ons.

+He made his debut for Aston Villa on 11 February 2026 during a 1–0 victory against Brighton & Hove Albion as a second-half substitute.

+He scored his first goal for Aston Villa in a 2–1 loss against Nottingham Forest, on 12 September 2026.

+International career

+Alysson has played for Brazil at youth level, appearing three times for the under-16 side in 2022, scoring three times.